 Stan Maron is a founding partner of Maron & Sandler, and specializes in corporate and tax law.
 Prior to founding Maron & Sandler, Stan was a partner at Buchalter Nemer Law firm.
 Stan has served as a director of privately held companies including a European real estate development company and a provider of early child care learning company and its affiliates.
 In those roles, he has been called upon to provide insights and advice on accounting and financial reporting matters and executive compensation as well as providing views on corporate governance, major corporate transactions and risk management.
 Stan is a member of the board of trustees of the Southern California and Nevada Chapter of the Multiple Sclerosis Society, and is a graduate of UCLA School of Law.

 Mike Masin is a former Vice Chairman and Chief Operating Officer of Citigroup, a former Vice Chairman and President of Verizon Communications and a former senior partner of O’Melveny & Myers LLP.
-Mike has served on a number of major corporate boards, including Citigroup, Verizon Wireless, and Banco Popular, and on numerous foundation and non-profit boards, including the Law School’s Board of Advisors.
+Mike has served on a number of major corporate boards, including Citigroup, Verizon Wireless, and Banco Popular, and on numerous foundation and non-profit boards, including his current membership on the Law School’s Board of Advisors and the UCLA Foundation Board of Governors.
 He is a graduate of Dartmouth and UCLA School of Law.

 Lowell Milken is chairman and co-founder of the Milken Family Foundation; chairman and founder of the National Institute for Excellence in Teaching; co-founder of Knowledge Universe Education, the international leader in early childhood education; and chairman of Heron International, a global property development company.
 A graduate of UC Berkeley and UCLA School of Law, Lowell was named the 2009 UCLA Law Alumnus of the Year for Public Service.
 In 2011, his commitment made possible the Lowell Milken Institute for Business Law and Policy.